clasqm/yabasiclibs/README.md

 This software is still very much in the alpha stage.
 The routines in the libraries work, but need a lot of optimization and error-trapping.

 The library should exist either in the same folder as your program (symlinks work) or in the standard yabasic library location on your system.
-There is a .deb file [available](https://github.com/clasqm/yabasiclibs/tree/master/build) for those of you who are on Debian-derived systems, but I am pretty new at building .deb files, so I would appreciate feedback!

 Developed on elementary OS 0.4 "Loki" and Lubuntu 18.04 (i.e. Linux), but it should work on any *NIX system that will run yabasic.
 Testing on Windows has been far more sketchy, since I don't have a windows box here, but I did what I could in my lunch break at work ;-).
 Don't tell my boss.